State-Separable Proofs for the Curious Cryptographer

 Combining Sequential and Parallel Composition

 These two notions of composition actually work quite well together.
-If you have 4 packages $A, A', B, B'$, then you have:
+If you have 4 packages A,A,B,BA, A', B, B', then you have:

 provided that the individual compositions are well defined, based on the imported and exported functions.